Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 Joy: よろしく!

-Since Mike and Mary are good friends, as mentioned before, they talk in casual form without “onegaishimasu”.
-Here, “Yoroshiku” indicates that you leave a favor, a task, or a requirement to others and show your appreciation.
+Since Mike and Mary are good friends, as mentioned earlier, they speak in a casual manner without using “onegaishimasu”.
+Here, “yoroshiku” indicates that you are leaving a favor, task, or request to others and showing your appreciation.

 (Conversation between co-workers in a office)